 The quality of the pictures on the original color receivers was not very good.
 The sets had particular problems with skin tones, which are of course very important.
 Color introduced additional controls which had to be properly adjusted.
 Otherwise, the colors on the screen would skew too far towards red or too far towards green, as illustrated on my face below:

 Color did not arrive all at once.
 Even after color was available, many shows were still broadcast in black and white.
 On NBC in the early sixties, at the start of every show broadcast in color, an animation was shown culminating in the peacock shown to the right.
 This was accompanied by the narration, "The following program is brought to you in living color, on NBC."
-Click here or on the picture to see the video (requires a Quicktime browser plug-in).
+Click here or on the picture to see the video.

 NBC started broadcasting exclusively in color in the mid sixties.
 But even as late as the seventies, one could purchase a black and white television receiver for less money than a color receiver.
 I think that now, it's impossible to find one at all.